grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 The answer to the first one is: it depends on what the `ReservationInProgress` is coupled to.
 In the case of a train reservation, it is just creating a DTO to be returned to the client.
 In such a case, it does not need any knowledge of the framework that is being used to run the application.
 This lack of coupling to the framework would allow me to place creating `ReservationInProgress` in the same factory.
 However, if this class needed to decide e.g. HTTP status codes or create responses required by a specific framework or in a specified format (e.g. JSON or XML), then I would opt, as I did, for separating it from the command factory.
 This is because the command factory belongs to the world of application logic and I want my application logic to be independent of the framework I use.

 The answer to the second one is: it depends whether you care about specifying the controller behavior on the unit level.
 If yes, then it may handy to have a factory just to control the creation of `ReservationInProgress`.
 If you don't want to (e.g. you drive this logic with higher-level Statements, which we will talk about in one of the next parts), then you can decide to just create the object inside the controller method.

+///////////////////////// TODO

+## Interface discovery and the sources of abstractions

+As promised, the last chapter included some interface discovery, even though it wasn't your typical way of applying this approach.

+The goal was to decouple from the framework, so if there was domain knowledge here, this would be a problem Command/UseCase - pattern, (services layer) CommandFactory - pattern
+ReservationInProgress - pattern/domain
+ReservationInProgressFactory - pattern
+TODO: sources of abstraction - here, it's mainly architecture, but there is ReservationInProgress

+## So should I write unit-level Statements for my controllers?

+Uncle Bob did not
+These Statements are repeatable
+I like it to monitor dependencies that my controllers have

+TODO: other ways to test-drive this (higher-level tests)

+## Design quality vs Statements

+TODO: Design quality vs. Tests (intro) and what this example told us - verifying and setting up a mock for the same method is violation of the CQS principle, too many mocks - too many dependencies.
+Too many stubs - violation of TDA principle.
+These things *may* mean a violation.

+Next chapter - a factory

+TODO: revise using the term "Stable" in the previous chapters to sync it with Uncle Bob's usage of the term.

 [^walkingskeleton]: TODO add reference
 [^workflowspecification]: http://www.sustainabletdd.com/2012/02/testing-best-practices-test-categories.html